daveRendon/azd-multiagent-system-maf/demoguide/demoguide.md

 ## 0. Prerequisites

-- Azure subscription with access to GPT-4o via Azure AI Foundry
+- Azure subscription with access to GPT-4o via Microsoft Foundry
 - Azure Developer CLI (`azd`) and Azure CLI (`az`) logged in (`az login`)
 - Python 3.12+ with `pip`
 - Optional: Docker if you plan to rebuild the API container